symant233/mofu-server/readme.md

 Now server will start on localhost port `3000`.

-Api information turn to `./apis`, use VSCode extension `REST Client` to use it.
+Api information turn to folder `./apis`, use VSCode extension `REST Client` to use it.

 More documents are in folder `./docs`